seanyoon777/PAPERS/README.md

   <img src="images/paris.png" alt="Ah, I love France." width="600"/>
   <br>Ah, I love France.
 </p>
 Also, with COVID striking the world a few years ago, I thought the tech world, one of the sectors hit the hardest by COVID, just have to pay fencing a sort of tribute for being the most sensible sport.
-Everyone wears masks, gloves, and stabs whoever that fails to socially distance.
+Everyone wears masks, gloves, and stabs whoever that doesn't socially distance.
 <p align="center">
   <img src="images/justification.jpg" alt="Fencing and COVID." width="600"/>
   <br>Fig 1.
 The intricate relationship between fencing and COVID